elyra-ai/elyra/docs/source/user_guide/code-snippets.md

 Note that you must specify the `--directory` option.

-There are two flags that can be specified when exporting metadata:
+There are two flags that can be specified when exporting code snippets:
-1. To exclude invalid metadata and only export valid metadata, use the `--valid-only` flag.
+1. To include invalid code snippets, use the `--include-invalid` flag.
 2. To clean out the export directory, use the `--clean` flag.
-Using the `--clean` flag in the above example will empty the "/tmp/foo/code-snippets" directory before exporting the metadata.
+Using the `--clean` flag in the above example will empty the "/tmp/foo/code-snippets" directory before exporting the code snippets.

 #### Deleting a code snippet